 Line up the bezel until it snaps into the screen case.
 After snapping everything into place, reinsert the screws into the bezel.
 Finish it off by reattaching the screw covers.

 Put the battery in and plug your laptop.
 Test whether it works to determine your success.

 Are you having a hard time with a broken laptop screen?
 Those are some things to consider before deciding to repair or replace laptop screens.

 Do you use your laptop for work?
-Check out our other guides for the best tech enhancements for productivity!
+Check out our other guides for the best tech enhancements guides for productivity!